makeo/PicoLoader/README.md

 - Solder-free module

 ## Installation & Documentation
-Get started by looking at the [wiki](https://github.com/makeo/PicoLoader/wiki/1.-Home)!
+Get started by looking at the 📖[Wiki](https://github.com/makeo/PicoLoader/wiki/1.-Home)!

 ## Special Thanks
-- [silversteel](https://github.com/silverstee1) for his help, especially for making the flex PCB and mount
+- [silversteel](https://github.com/silverstee1) for his help, especially for making the flex PCBs and mounts
 - [TeamOffBroadway](https://github.com/OffBroadway) for the amazing idea to use a flex PCB to intercept the drive signals
 - [Extrems](https://github.com/Extrems), [emukidid](https://github.com/emukidid) and everyone involved in creating swiss
 - [novenary (9ary)](https://github.com/9ary) for gekkoboot